juanpabosu/etl_pipeline_ciandt/README.md

-# ETL Pipeline Project
+# Python ETL Pipeline and SQL Test for Data Engineers

+##Project

-This project implements a simple Extract-Transform-Load (ETL) pipeline in Python.
+This project implements a simple Extract-Transform-Load (ETL) pipeline in Python and SQL challenges using GCP BigQuery

-## Features
+## ETL Features
 - Extract data from a REST API with pagination
 - Save raw data in JSON Lines format
 - Transform data using pandas and save in CSV or Parquet format (dynamic filename)